RafqaHaddad1/DesignPatterns/README.md

 # Project Structure

-This is .NET 8.0 frameowrk C# project introducing design patterns.
+This is .NET 8.0 C# project introducing design patterns.

 The project is structured as follows: